FunnyWolf/Viper/docs/en/module/Execution_CommandAndScriptingInterpreter_RunPythonScriptByKit.md

 Use Kit's Python interpreter to execute custom Python scripts (Python 3.11).

-The script to be executed can be uploaded to the server via the <File List>.
+The script to be executed can be uploaded to the server via the `File Explorer`.

 ## How to Operate